ka8725/migration_data/README.md

 keep them in a working state because models which are used there change too often.
 There are some techniques which help to avoid these pitfalls.
 For example, define model classes in the migrations or write raw SQL.
 But they don't help in 100% of all cases.

+Moreover, data migrations may corrupt data in production.
+How to prevent that?
 This gem promises to solve this problem in a simple way.

-In short, this gem promotes writing the code migrates data in separate methods of a schema migration.
-That separates concerns and allows writing tests for these methods.
-Also, they optionally can be skipped.
+In short, this gem promotes writing tests for data migrations providing a way allows to write code that migrates data in separate methods.
+That's it, having the code migrates data separately covered by proper tests eliminates those pesky situations with outdated migrations or corrupted data.

-If it's still not clear what this gem is for please check out [this blog post](http://railsguides.net/2014/01/30/change-data-in-migrations-like-a-boss/).
+If the gem purpose is still not clear please check out [this blog post](http://railsguides.net/2014/01/30/change-data-in-migrations-like-a-boss/).

 ## Installation